 Dr. Phil Levin (NOAA Fisheries) provided an update on the progress that the Lenfest task force has made to investigate how regional fisheries bodies can better incorporate ecosystem principles into management and develop Fishery Ecosystem Plans.
 The task force continues to meet and expects to have a final product in spring 2016.
 The task force is currently developing case studies, including the indigenous use of salmon and food security in Alaska.
 The Committee asked Dr. Levin about the appropriateness of that case study because salmon, in Alaska, are not federally managed.
 Dr. Levin stated that the case studies are proposed, but not final and asked whether a better case study could be suggested.
 The Committee responded that there may be better case studies, but was not prepared to offer an alternative at the time; rather they suggested that the task force revisit the case study for Alaska.
-Discussion followed that centered on the "tools" that the task force is identifying for incorporating ecosystem principles into fisheries management, and when an FEP is a useful system for incorporating ecosystem principles.
+Discussion followed that centered on the "tools" that the task force is identifying for incorporating ecosystem principles.
 Dr. Levin suggested that a FEP is useful when it changes the decision a management body would make in the absence of a FEP, because it provides an opportunity to think about tradeoffs between ecosystem and human dimensions for different management strategies.
 Dr. Levin explained that a FEP provides guidance for decisions to support a vision statement that "we believe a healthy ecosystem looks like this..."
 The committee requested that staff keep in contact with the Lenfest task force as their product and the prospective BS FEP are developed.